 - The ball lands out of bounds.

 - The ball contacts a serving team's player prior to crossing the net.

-- Any part of the body may be used to hit the ball, including feet, including feet not in contact with the floor.
+- Any part of the body may be used to contact the ball, including feet.

 - Serves may not be attacked or blocked; i.e. they may not be returned when the ball is higher than the top of the net.